ansforge/IG-modele-objets-sante/ML/ig/StructureDefinition-ExerciceProfessionnel.md

 **Usages:**

-* Refer to this Logical Model: [SavoirFaire](StructureDefinition-SavoirFaire.md), [SituationExercice](StructureDefinition-SituationExercice.md) and [SituationOperationnelle](StructureDefinition-SituationOperationnelle.md)
+* This Logical Model is not used by any profiles in this Implementation Guide

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fr.mos|current/StructureDefinition/ExerciceProfessionnel)